exalt/exalt/packages/core/README.md

 ---

-## State Management
+## Global State Management

-Exalt Components have the state property for updating the component it belongs to, but i cases where components need to share state, Exalt provides a global state solution via a context api.
-You can create a context and then tell individial components to listen to changes on the context.
+Exalt Components have the state property for updating the component it belongs to, but in cases where components need to share state, Exalt provides a global state solution via a context api.
+You can create a context and then tell individial components to listen to changes on the context using the `contexts` component option.

 **Example:**
 ```js